Bake to the roots

 • 5

 Whenever we have some more time to cook, mostly on the weekend, we love to take one of our old family recipes and spend some time in the kitchen.
 During the week we prefer quick and easy recipes, but on a Saturday or Sunday you can prepare something like these Classic German Roulades (Rinderrouladen) with Fried Potatoes.
-One of my favorite recipes of all time my mom used to make ;)
+One of my favorite recipes of all time my mom used to make.

 Beef roulades were one of the first (somewhat) complex meat recipes I learned to make from my mom.
 I really like these little rolls with beef, bacon and pickles.
-We don’t make them that often anymore, but when we do, we take our time and enjoy the process of making them ;P
+We don’t make them that often anymore, but when we do, we take our time and enjoy the process of making them.

 I have to admit that my mom’s roulades are actually prepared and served a bit differently.
-The ingredients are all the same, but I’ve actually learned to prepare roulades in a Römertopf* – similar to a dutch oven but made out of clay.
+The ingredients are all the same, but I’ve actually learned to prepare roulades in a Römertopf* – similar to a Dutch oven but made out of clay.
 I think it’s actually the easiest way to prepare them (in the oven) and they turn out really good every time we make them.
 For this recipe here I used a regular pot and the roulades are cooked on the stove.
 Not everyone has such a chunky clay pot at home.
 To be honest, there is no need to buy one of these.
-I mean, I am very happy to have one but we use it only once every few months, so making the roulades like described in the recipe is totally fine ;P
+I mean, I am very happy to have one but we use it only once every few months, so making the roulades like described in the recipe is totally fine.

 My mom would probably not serve the roulades with fried potatoes (aka.
 Bratkartoffeln).
 She preferred boiled potatoes or Swabian Spätzle and red cabbage with the roulades.
 Something I really like too, but cabbage always reminds me of Christmas dishes… and regular roulades are good and delicious all year round.
 So fried potatoes are my favorite side dish with this meal.
-Also less time consuming than making your own pasta and red cabbage ;P
+Also less time consuming than making your own pasta and red cabbage.

 Braised Mushroom, White Beans & Leek Stew | Bake to the roots